 Changes in discretionary consumer spending or consumer preferences are driven by factors beyond our control, such as perceived or actual general economic conditions; high energy, fuel and other commodity costs; the cost of travel; the potential for bank failures; a soft job market; an actual or perceived decrease in disposable consumer income and wealth; increases in payroll taxes; increases in gaming taxes or fees; fears of recession and changes in consumer confidence in the economy; and terrorist attacks or other global events.
-Our business is susceptible to any such changes because our casino properties offer a highly discretionary set of entertainment and leisure activities and amenities.
-Gaming and other leisure activities we offer represent discretionary expenditures and participation in such activities may decline if discretionary consumer spending declines, including during economic downturns, during which consumers generally earn less disposable income.
+Our business is susceptible to any such changes because our casino properties offer a highly discretionary set of entertainment and leisure activities may decline if discretionary consumer spending declines, including during economic downturns, during which consumers generally earn less disposable income.
 Particularly, we have business concentrations in gaming offerings and in Las Vegas, which are sensitive to declines in discretionary consumer spending and changes in consumer preferences.
 The economic downturn that began in 2008 and adverse conditions in the local, regional, national and global markets negatively affected our business and results of operations and may negatively affect our operations in the future.
 During periods of economic contraction, our revenues may decrease while most of our costs remain fixed and some costs even increase, resulting in decreased earnings.
 While economic conditions have improved and the gaming industry has partially recovered, there are no assurances that the gaming industry will continue to grow.